-Policy IC P1 - Highways - Sustainable Travel Supports NDP Objective - EL5, IC1, IC3 Supports TVBC Policy - T1, COM15 Consistent with TVBC Local Plan Policy T1, COM15, proposals should seek to promote safety measures for public highways between settlements and encourage active travel as set out in the Parish Roads Strategy (Evidence Base Document 8). i.
-Support will be given to highways or other transport improvements which facilitate safe access for pedestrians, mobility vehicles, runners, horse riders and cyclists through and between all parts of Over Wallop Village, and the linkages between outlying settlements. ii.
+Policy IC P1 - Highways - Sustainable Travel

+Supports NDP Objective - EL5, IC1, IC3

+Supports TVBC Policy - T1, COM15

+Consistent with TVBC Local Plan Policy T1, COM15, pProposals should seek to promote safety measures for public highways between settlements and encourage active travel as set out in the Parish Roads Strategy (Evidence Base Document 8).

+- i.
+Support will be given to highways or other transport improvements which facilitate safe access for pedestrians, mobility vehicles, runners, horse riders and cyclists through and between all parts of Over Wallop Village, and the linkages between outlying settlements. - ii.
 All future housing developments must take full account of pedestrian safety.
 Pedestrian routes to community amenities, such as the Village Shop/Post Office, the Church, village halls and recreation grounds, must be protected or enhanced as required.
 Routes for disabled and those with impaired movement must be considered.

-Where appropriate, new development should support the achievement of Parish Roads Strategy (Evidence Base Document 8) and provide, financially or in kind, for the mitigation of the effects of the development on the road network as follows: i.
-On site: new development should incorporate good quality footpaths for pedestrians and deliver stretches of cycle tracks which pass through the Parish. ii.
-Off site: where necessary to mitigate the transport impacts of the development, contributions should be made to new and improved footpaths and cycle tracks to link key village facilities and to support the
+Where appropriate, new development should support the achievement of Parish Roads Strategy (Evidence Base Document 8) and provide, financially or in kind, for the mitigation of the effects of the development on the road network as follows:

+- On site: new development should incorporate good quality footpaths for pedestrians and deliver stretches of cycle tracks which pass through the Parish. - i.
+Off site: where necessary to mitigate the transport impacts of the development, contributions should be made to new and improved footpaths and cycle tracks to link key village facilities and to support the development of pedestrian access from Over Wallop Village to Grateley station.